The Study of Sculpture

-We ask the question, John W. Mills.
+Icas figurative art logoWe ask the question, John W. Mills.
 Q1.
 How can one observe the relationship between sculpture & its environment?

-Any sculpture should be able to attract interest from afar and sustain that interest in the spectator as the work is approached, up to the moment of touching, when only the surface texture can be read.
+St George New OrleansThe Graces in ArtAny sculpture should be able to attract interest from afar and sustain that interest in the spectator as the work is approached, up to the moment of touching, when only the surface texture can be read.
 A sculpture with a solid and exciting silhouette will cause a person to stop and consider investigating further.
 If strong idiosyncratic forms appear as the work approaches, further curiosity will tempt the spectator closer.
-With every step closer, more exciting features are revealed, demanding precise examination, maintaining and stimulating our interest.
+With every step closer, more exciting features are revealed, demanding precise examination that maintains and stimulates our interest.
 The artist has done all that can be asked of his work.
 No matter the idiom, abstract or figurative, heroic or miniature, this criterion will endure and prove to be a helpful yardstick for studying sculpture.

 Q2.
 How do we look at sculptures differently indoors or in tight spaces?

 Sculpture exhibited in the open creates a different response to the experience of viewing that work in an enclosed space under artificial lights.
-One can be dramatic, highlighting the subject theatrically, compared to the constant movement of natural light and elements of drama.
+One can be dramatic, highlighting the subject theatrically, in contrast to the constant movement of natural light and the elements of drama.
 Auguste Rodin considered the changing of natural light on the surface of the bronze sculpture to be the effects of nature that the Impressionist painters sought to render.
 Form and detail are alternately obscured and exposed, plunged into shadow and highlighted by sunlight, bringing life to the observation of the work.

 JOHN W. MILLS

-We welcome an enquiry about John W. Mills investment collection or for all private or corporate commissions.
+ICAS Gallery logo 2025 We welcome an enquiry about John W. Mills’ investment collection or for all private or corporate commissions.
 Please book an appointment to discuss your inquiry in more detail, or call us.
-Direct contact Sunil Vilas,ICAS Vilas Art Gallery
+Direct contact Sunil Vilas,

 21 Commerce Way